-•Press Release COVID US Workers
+•Press Release COVID-19 United States Workers

 Washington DC — The US Postal Service has historically been an important source of middle-class jobs for Black workers.
 As the Postal Service is threatened by insolvency, a new analysis by the Center for Economic and Policy Research (CEPR) shows the impact that cutbacks will have on these Black workers.